 - ¼ cup grated parmesan cheese

 - Line a baking sheet (that will fit into your freezer) with parchment paper.
 Set aside.

 - Slice a loaf of french bread into about 1 to 1 ¼ inch pieces and place in a single layer onto prepared baking sheet.

 - In a bowl, add softened butter, minced garlic, salt, parsley, garlic powder, parmesan cheese and mozzarella cheese.
 Mix until all ingredients are incorporated.

 - Spread butter mixture evenly onto bread slices.

 - Place baking sheet into freezer for 1-2 hours or until bread is frozen solid.
 Transfer frozen bread into freezer safe bags or containers, or wrap in wax paper and foil.

-- To prepare: Preheat oven to 425 degrees.
+- To prepare: Preheat oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
-Place garlic bread slices onto prepared baking sheet and bake for 5-7 minutes, or until golden brown around edges and lightly browned on top.
+Place garlic bread slices onto prepared baking sheet and bake for about 5-7 minutes, or until golden brown around edges and lightly browned on top.
 Serve immediately.

 - Frozen garlic bread will keep in the freezer for up to six months, in a well sealed container.

 - I recommend buying fresh bread the day you intend to prepare your garlic bread for best results.